 When analyzing your rental property deals, there are a number of metrics you’ll want to use to determine if it’s a good deal.

 First, you want to know what it will be worth when any upgrades or rehab is completed.
-This is called the After Repair Value.
+Let’s say you are converting an unused space into a game room with a special area for a pool table and dartboard.
+Determining that value is called theĀ After Repair Value.

 You calculate this by doing a comparative market analysis (if it’s a smaller deal) or by using capitalization rates (if it’s a larger deal).